 ASUS Chromebook is a portable 2-in-1 convertible laptop giving excellent performance.
 It is built-in with a vivid 1080p display which is very bright and grabs the attention of the users.

 This laptop comes with the processor Intel Core m3-8100y.
-It has two cores which are capable of clocking 1.1 – 3.4 GHz.
+It has two cores that are capable of clocking 1.1 – 3.4 GHz.
 This processor is capable of executing 4 threads at a time.
 If you use too many tabs or run different types of applications at the time for your work or study, it has the power to give you all those functions without causing dragged performance of some laptops.

 You can’t expect a performance as sharp as the Intel Core i7 which can be thought of as the Alpha Dog of processors.
-Being one of the lower end processors, the Intel Core m3-8100y sacrifices performance to offer a better battery life.
+Being one of the lower-end processors, the Intel Core m3-8100y sacrifices performance to offer a better battery life.
 In terms of performance though, this processor puts up a good fight.
 This Chromebook Flip comes with 4GB RAM which is not enough for heavy multitasking.

 - The best Chromebook for travel